imranfastian/genomic-api/INSTRUCTIONS.md

   ```sh
   go run main.go
   ```
+- Code changes are reflected live in the running container (with Docker volume mount).

 ## 5. Database Initialization

-- On first run, the database schema and initial data are loaded from `genomic_schema.dmbl.sql`.
+- On first run, the database schema and sample data are loaded from `genomic_schema.dmbl.sql`.
-- To reset the database, run:
+- To reset the database and reload schema/data, run:
   ```sh
   docker compose down -v
   docker compose --env-file .env up --build